mmmangooo/Milestone-Project2/README.md

 * Color scheme: The purpose of the colors  chosen is to create both a harmonious impression with colors and contrast that are easy on the eye and provide good readability, and to create an impression of happiness and playfulness.
 Another aspect influencing color choices was to relate them to the core theme of the website - nature and outdoors.
 To achieve this, the color #fcf9edde was chosen for the backgrounds and #946006 for text element.
-  The two colors together create a warm impression, as well as relating to the nature team of the site.
-For contrast, the colors #f18386 and #04d600 were chosen to create a feeling of playfulness that goes along with the theme of this site being aimed at families with children.
+  The two colors together create a warm impression, as well as relating to the nature theme of the site.
+For contrast, the colors #f18386 and #04d600 were chosen to create a feeling of playfulness that goes along with the fact that this site being aimed at families with children.

   ![Color Palette](./assets/images/color-palette.png)

 * Typography: The intention behind the chosen fonts is to create an impression of friendliness, playfulness and a 'lightness' that signals youth, because the site is aimed at parents and their children.
-The font used for headers - 'Mulish' - is easy to read, straighforward and uncomplicated and gives a slightly 'childish' and friendly impression.
+The font used for headers - 'Cabin' - is easy to read, straighforward and uncomplicated and gives a slightly 'childish' and friendly impression.
 The font used for text elements - 'Poppins' gives an impression of friendliness and provides good readability.